-This summary highlights some basic information from this prospectus supplement and the accompanying prospectus to help you understand the common units.
-It likely does not contain all the information that is important to you.
-You should carefully read the entire prospectus supplement, the accompanying prospectus and the other documents incorporated by reference to understand fully the terms of the common units, as well as assess the tax and other considerations that are important to you in making your investment decision.
-Capitalized terms used but not defined in this prospectus supplement have the meaning assigned to them in the accompanying prospectus.
-Throughout this prospectus supplement and the accompanying prospectus, we refer to ourselves, Heritage Propane Partners, L.P., as "we" or "us" or "our."
+The information in this prospectus supplement is not complete.
+You should review carefully all of the detailed information appearing in this prospectus supplement, the accompanying prospectus, and the documents we have incorporated by reference before making any investment decision.
+Certain capitalized terms used but not defined in this prospectus supplement have the meanings assigned to them in the accompanying prospectus.
+Throughout this prospectus supplement and the accompanying prospectus, we refer to ourselves, Heritage Propane Partners, L.P., as "we," "us," "our" or "Heritage Propane Partners."